openownership/data-standard/docs/schema/reference.rst

 Identifier
 ----------

-The identifier component is used to connect a statement to the real-world person or entity that it refers to, using one or more existing known identifiers.
-See [Real world identifiers](identifiers.md) for technical guidance on when and how to use this component.
+The Identifier object is used to connect a statement to the real-world person or entity that it refers to, using one or more existing known identifiers.
+See :any:`Real world identifiers <guidance-identifiers>` for technical guidance on when and how to use this object.

 .. json-value:: ../../schema/components.json
    :pointer: /definitions/Identifier/description